AWH-GlobalPotential-X/AWH-Geo/README.md

 # AWH-Geo
-AWH-Geo tool and calculations for the paper Global Potential of Harvesting Drinking Water from Air using Solar Energy.
+AWH-Geo tool and calculations for the paper "Global Potential of Harvesting Drinking Water from Air using Solar Energy", currently in-review at Nature.

-This tool was built at X (formerly Google X) for a product design requirement assessment and market analysis for a novel portable water-from-air device (atmospheric water harvester or AWH) for supplying drinking water needs to some portion of the 2.2 billion worldwide without access.
-Understanding the output in L/day of a modeled device is critical for product design iteration to drive down costs per unit water and increase adoption.
+This tool was built at X (formerly Google X) as a product requirement assessment for a novel portable water-from-air device (atmospheric water harvester or AWH).
+It's primary purpose is to calculate the potential for AWH to supply drinking water needs to some portion of the 2.2 billion worldwide without access.
+Understanding the output in L/day of a modeled device is critical for device design iteration, understanding costs per unit water volume, and user adoption.

 The tool uses a global climate timeseries at high spatio-temporal resolution (ERA5-Land at 9 km, 1-hr interval) over the five-year period 2013-2018.
 Other climate data could be substituted if desired by the user.